RetroMelon/GraPy/README.md

-GraPy
+GraPy (A simple force directed graph library for Python).
 ====================

-Simple Force Directed Graph Library for Python.

 GraPy is a simple library that makes it easy for users to create interactive force directed graphs.
 It utilises